About the Pros and Cons of Redemption

 If you are planning on filing a Chapter 7 bankruptcy, you might be concerned about keeping certain property, such as furniture or jewelry.
 If you owe more on the loan than these secured pieces of property are worth, paying the creditor the actual value of it might be worth it.
 Of course, before you decide to redeem secured property, you should take a moment to learn more about the pros and cons of redemption to make the decision that best suits your needs.

-Secured Debt and Property Redemption
+Secured Debt and Chapter 7 Bankruptcy

 When you make a substantial credit purchase, the lender typically asks that you put up the purchased property as collateral.
 If you cannot pay back the debt, the lender can take the property and sell it at auction to pay down the loan.
 When you file for a Chapter 7 bankruptcy, you are required to tell the creditor and the court what you plan to do with your secured property.